 Frank Crosswaith

-He was born in Frederiksted, St. Croix, Danish West Indies (now the U.S. Virgin Islands) and emigrated to the United States in his late teens.
-After graduating from the Rand School of New York City he began a career in Black labor organizations.
-In the early 1920s, Crosswaith began his long collaboration with A. Phillip Randolph by joining the Messenger magazine in opposing Marcus Garvey.
-Five years later he joined and became a full-time organizer with the Brotherhood of Sleeping Car Porters (BSCP).
+He was born in Frederiksted, St. Croix, Danish West Indies (now the U.S. Virgin Islands), and emigrated to the United States in his late teens.
+After graduating from the Rand School of New York City, he began a career in Black labor organizations.
+In the early 1920s, Crosswaith began his long collaboration with A. Phillip Randolph joined the Messenger magazine in opposing Marcus Garvey.
+Five years later, he joined and became a full-time organizer with the Brotherhood of Sleeping Car Porters (BSCP).

-He left that organization in the 1930s and became a general organizer for the International Ladies’ Garment Workers Union.
+He left that organization in the 1930s and became a general organizer for the International Ladies Garment Workers Union.
 Crosswaith’s work with the American Federation of Labor (AFL) sought to organize Black workers in America.
-As a result, a number of union locals began to hire African Americans.
-These locals included the Motion Picture Operators, Cleaners, Dryers, Pressers, Drivers Unions, and other low-wage unions.
-Unlike other left-leaning West Indian blacks, Crosswaith did not support the Communist Party during the Socialist split of 1919.
+As a result, some union locals began to hire African Americans.
+These locals included the Motion Picture Operators, Cleaners, Dryers, Pressers, driver unions, and other low-wage unions.
+Unlike other left-leaning West Indian blacks, Crosswaith did not support the Communist Party during the Socialist split in 1919.

 He remained with Randolph’s Black Socialist faction and became an intense anti-Communist.
 In 1942, he was appointed to the New York City Housing Authority; he held this part-time, nonsalaried position for five years.
-He also was the chairman of Randolph’s Youth March for integrated schools in Washington D.C. in 1958.
+He was also chairman of Randolph’s Youth March for Integrated Schools in Washington, D.C., in 1958.

 Frank R. Crosswaith died in New York City on June 17, 1965.